 Via twitter: please include the @EvolutionVU handle in your tweets or send us a direct message at @EvolutionVU letting us know of your story.
 We are also monitoring Vanderbilt and member twitter feeds for articles and stories that we can feature.

 Via ResearchNews@Vanderbilt: All ResearchNews@Vanderbilt stories that include the tag “evolution” automatically appear in our website’s “Recent News” feed.
 To ensure that the story appears in our feed, please request from the Communications team that they include the “evolution” tag to your story (this can be easily be done either before or after the story has appeared online).
 We regularly feature the latest evolution-related stories in the front page of our website.

 I really like your logo!
 What was it inspired by?

 Glad you like it!
 Our logo was designed by Jacob Steenwyk, a graduate student in the Biological Sciences program and Curb Center ArtLab Fellow.
-The design was inspired by a phylogenetic tree that appears in page 194 of George Hunter’s 1914 high school textbook A Civic Biology.
-This is the textbook that John T. Scopes taught evolution from, and which led to the 1925 Scopes “monkey trial”.
+The design was inspired by a phylogenetic tree that appears in the textbook that John T. Scopes taught evolution from, and which led to the 1925 Scopes “monkey trial”.